wellang/well/windows/WINDOWS.md

 After installing the requirements for wellang on windows do the following:

-1. Open cmd/and or windows powershell
+1. Open cmd and/or Windows powershell
 2.  go to desired directory. ex: ``cd /path/to/Downloads``
 3.  download wellang: ``git clone https://wellang/well.git``
 4.  ``cd well``